 Ylang ylang is amazing for calming the nervous system and promoting relaxation.

-A study found that ylang ylang oil resulted in a significant decrease of blood pressure and a significant increase of skin temperature.
+A study found that ylang ylang oil resulted in a significant decrease in blood pressure and a significant increase in skin temperature.

 #3.
 Bergamot (Citrus aurantium var. bergamia)